PyRigi/PyRigi/CONTRIBUTING.md

 PyRigi is licensed under [MIT](https://github.com/PyRigi/PyRigi/blob/main/LICENSE).
-By contributing to PyRigi, you agree to license the code to which you contributed under PyRigi's license terms.
+By contributing to PyRigi:
+* you agree to license the code to which you contributed under PyRigi's license terms;
+* you guarantee that your contribution does not infringe any license or copyright.